-If you’ve fallen at work or on someone else’s premises, it’s important to know the difference between and slip and fall and a trip and fall accident.
+If you’ve fallen at work or on someone else’s premises, it’s important to know the difference between a slip and fall and a trip and fall accident.

 Find out the difference between these accidents, causes for each, possible injuries, and ways they can be avoided.